Root Canal Treatment Singapore

 • Injury or trauma to the tooth

-Extraction is the only alternative.
-The extracted tooth will have to be replaced by a denture, a bridge, or an implant.
+A root canal involves removing the infected or inflamed pulp inside the tooth, cleaning and disinfecting the canals, and sealing them to prevent future issues. if a root canal isn’t performed, the only other option is to remove the affected tooth entirely.
+While extraction can resolve the immediate problem, it will lead to shifting of surrounding teeth which then the extracted tooth will have to be replaced by a denture, a bridge, or an implant.
 Otherwise, the neighbouring teeth will move into the space, causing problems with eating and cleaning.
 These problems may lead to gum disease and the development of new cavities.

 Root Canal Treatment preserves the tooth that would otherwise be extracted.
 Although the pulp has been removed, the tooth remains anchored in the bone and can be used for biting and chewing.